vaneseltine/laforge/docs/overview.rst

 .. **write**
-..     balh blah (relative to SCRIPT_DIR) that yields data from its final query
+..     balh (relative to SCRIPT_DIR) that yields data from its final query
 ..     (i.e, a SELECT)